If you have a legal problem and money is tight, click here to find affordable options.

 The police may arrest you and take you to the police station and then let you go.
 You may have to sign a paper saying you promise to go to court.
 You may have to pay some money to make sure you will go to your trial.
 You will get the money back after you go to court.

 If the police think someone is dangerous or that they will not go to court, then they can arrest you and not let you go.
 If the police don’t let you go, they have to take you to court within 24 hours.
 The judge will decide if you can go home or if you will stay in jail until the day of your trial.

 It is the duty of the police to protect the people in the community.
 In performing their duty, there are rules the police must follow.
 If a police officer hits you or calls you names, you can complain.

-To make a complaint about the Royal Canadian Mounted Police, visit the Commission for Public Complaints Against the RCMP or phone 1-800-665-6878.
+To make a complaint about the Royal Canadian Mounted Police, visit the The Civilian Review and Complaints Commission for the RCMP or phone 1-800-665-6878.
 To make a complaint about the police in BC, go to the Office of the Police Complaint Commissioner and click on “Making a Complaint”.

 IMPORTANT: This page provides legal information, not legal advice.
 If you need legal advice consult a lawyer.

 Google Translate may not be 100% accurate.